adeen-atif/MPI-Cluster/README.md

 ```

 ⚠️ Ensure the program is saved in the same directory on the slave PC.
-Also ensure that it has been compiled on the slave PC.
+⚠️ Ensure the program has been compiled on the slave PC.

 Now finally execute the file on your master computer